Learn more about our FREE COVID-19 Patient Support Program for chronic illness patients and their loved ones.

 - 45% questioned if the vaccine could cause a disease flare

-An important caveat: There was not a lot of strong evidence to inform this guidance (more on this below), because there’s no direct data yet about how COVID-19 vaccination impacts rheumatic patients.
+An important caveat: There was not a lot of strong evidence to inform this guidance (more on this below), because more data is needed about how COVID-19 vaccination impacts rheumatic patients.

 “This guidance should be a good starting point for a discussion with your doctor.
 It’s not meant to replace their thoughtfulness or judgment,” says rheumatologist Jeffrey Curtis, MD, MPH, a Professor of Medicine at the University of Alabama at Birmingham who led the task force that created the guidance.